 What’s the Best Way to Plant Caladium Tubers?

-Even in zones 9-11, it is usually smartest and more traditional to start your tubers off indoors and let them become well-established before putting them outdoors.
+Even in zones 9-11, it is usually smartest and more traditional to start your caladium tubers indoors and let them become well-established before putting them outdoors.
 Doing this will give you a more brilliant color display sooner.
 Generally speaking, you can start your tubers indoors about eight weeks before you plan to set them out.

 After all danger of frost passes, put your Caladium plants outside in the garden bed.
 Whether you live in the northern or southern United States, starting your plants in pots is usually the better choice.